vimworldinc/nufinetes-link/README.md

 # Nufinetes-Link

+## Version 0.1-Alpha

+It is considered Alpha software and may contain bugs or change significantly between patch versions.

+1. returns a Nufinetes-Web3-Provider to useProvider method, this customized web3 provider can be both used as a web3 provider and wallet connect instance, it means while you can directly call "send" method on NufinetesWeb3Provider, you can also call "sendCustomRequest" on it.

+This unified approach will be more stable than switching between web3-provider and wallet instance.

+2. Update connection stability

+3. Update qr modal style

+# Nufinetes-Link

 ## Version 0.0.11

 1. Add a callback after function updateProvider is done, to ensure update account will be excuted after the provider exactly updated.